secar600/secar-documents/source/diagnostics.rst

 **Calibration**

 The viewers need to be calibrated so Viola can display x and y coordinates with real distances.
 Viewers are usually calibrated such that X=0 and Y=0 corresponds to the center of the viewer (not necessarily the nominal beam axis).
+Calibration should be checked prior to each experiment.
 If a viewer is not calibrated yet, you can calibrate it with the following steps

+- Insert the viewer and start the live display as described above
+- Turn on the light on the Phoebus diagnostics tab (LT ON OFF - see above).
+You should now see markings on the viewer that are used to determine the center.
+The nominal dimensions of these markings can be taken from the mechanical drawings on the viewers, which can be found on portal.frib.msu.edu under Projects -> SECAR -> Documentation -> Viewers.
 - Select menu items Option -> Transform and Trim in the Viola window.
 This opens a new window (see :numref:`Viewer_Viola2`).
 - Verify in that new window that image size is set correctly – it needs to match the "Details Menu" information for the respective viewer (in the right column)
 - Drag the red rectangle corners with mouse to align with the viewer rectangular frame lines at the edge of the viewer that have known dimensions.
 Those dimensions are entered in “Fiducials” and can be obtained from the viewer machine drawings located on the Portal under SECAR -> Documentation -> Diagnostics -> Viewer.
 These are the actual dimensions, viola takes the viewing angle into account, which is set as an additional parameter.